kanthgithub/typescriptdecorator/README.md

       - If base is Spagetti, then after decoration with Paneer makes base as Spagetti WithPaneer

-    3. If Customer needs Pork as well as Paneer, then decoration happens in sequence as mentioned below:
+    3. If Customer needs Chicken as well as Paneer, then decoration happens in sequence as mentioned below:
      - If item decorated above is decorated again with Paneer, then it makes the previous Item as   WithPork And WithPanner

       ```js